HowProgrammingWorks/SelfAssessment/Skills/JavaScript.md

   - timers
   - EventEmitter
   - RegExp
-  - Date
+  - Date🖐️ used
   - BigInt
 - Infrastructure
   - V8
-  - Node.js
+  - Node.js🖐️ used
-  - npm
+  - npm🖐️ used
   - prettier
   - MDN